 While non-credit professional certificate programs do not qualify for federal financial aid, prospective students should consider the following for tuition payment:

 - Use Veterans Affairs (VA) Benefits/ GI Bill

 - Register for individual courses over multiple semesters

 Courses meet Friday evenings and Saturdays.
 Occasionally, courses may meet on weekdays during the day or evening.
 Generally, all courses are offered each semester, though some courses may be available in the spring or fall semester only.
 Refer to individual course pages below for schedules.

 Most course materials are included in the cost of tuition.
 Course materials will be distributed in digital format and accessible through Blackboard, Georgetown's learning management system.
 Students must have a laptop or tablet computer to access course materials.

 Non-credit professional certificate programs are classified as part-time education programs.
 As a result, Georgetown University cannot sponsor international students for student visas (F-1) to enroll in certificate programs.
 However, prospective international students who enter the U.S. on a valid visa are eligible to enroll in courses.
 For more about travel visas, please see the section on international students under Frequently Asked Questions.

 For more information or to speak with a program advisor, please complete the Request More Information Form, send an email to email@example.com, or call (202) 687-8700.
-Interested students are also encouraged to attend an upcoming information session.
+Interested students are also encouraged to RSVP for an upcoming information session.